 Students will discover the theatrical experience through exercises, games, improvisation, character analyses, scriptwriting/reading, and scene studies, culminating in an end-of-semester performance.
 There is an additional fee for this course.
-Can satisfy the core requirement for Art, Music and Theater Elective.
 Qualifies for First 15.

 SPE 199, 299 Special Topics